arminc/arminc.github.io/_posts/2010-01-27-deodexing-com-htc-framework.md

   - deodexerant
   - deodexing
   - smali
+description: This is just an small tutorial that shows how deodexing works.

 ---
-This is just an small tutorial that shows how deodexing works.<!--more-->
+This is just an small tutorial that shows how deodexing works.

 First of all you need these three tools, [deodexerant][1] , [baksmali][2] and [smali][3]